ski-freak/Atnia/content/main/Card Game/Card Game Rules Doc.md

 When a card is played, it goes to the horizon.
 When it resolves, it goes to battlefield if it is a unit or item, the discard pile if it is a spell, and the location zone if it is a location.
 When a card on the battlefield or horizon is destroyed (such as by having no more health left), it is put into the discard pile.
 Damage only occurs to cards in the battlefield and horizon, and is permanent as long as the card remains in those zones.

-- To reiterate, you pay an ability or card's cost to play it, and only once it resolves it does its effect / enters play.
+- To reiterate, you pay the cost of an ability or card to play it, and only once it resolves it does its effect / enters play.
 - During the main phase, when all cards/abilities resolve, the player who did not control the bottom card on the horizon becomes the active player.
 - All abilities are placed into the horizon just as cards are.
 - Since new cards are placed onto the horizon above cards already there, when the horizon cards resolve, cards most recently added to the horizon zone will resolve before cards added to the horizon at an earlier point in time.